pnlbwh/multi-shell-dMRIharmonization/README.md

 If this repository is useful in your research, please cite all of the following:

-* Billah T, Rathi Y. Multi-site multi-shell Diffusion MRI Harmonization, https://github.com/pnlbwh/multi-shell-dMRIharmoniziation, 2019, doi: 10.5281/zenodo.3451427
+* Billah T, Bouix S, Rathi Y. Multi-site multi-shell Diffusion MRI Harmonization, https://github.com/pnlbwh/multi-shell-dMRIharmoniziation, 2019, doi: 10.5281/zenodo.3451427